venicegeo/pz-jobmanager/README.md

 ## Vagrant

 Run ``vagrant up`` to start the Job Manager service and Database Instance.
 The Job Manager service and the Database are **not** intended to be accessed directly, and thus provide no convenient interface for access.
 Instead, internal Piazza components should communicate with the [Dispatcher](https://github.com/venicegeo/pz-dispatcher) component.
 The Dispatcher provides a REST Interface for synchronously querying Job Status, and consumes a series of Kafka topics that can be produced in order to modify the Job collections contained in the database.
 As a result, the [Dispatcher](https://github.com/venicegeo/pz-dispatcher) Vagrant machine should also be running in order to interact with the Job Manager's Vagrant machines.
+For Kafka messaging, the [Kafka Devbox](https://github.com/venicegeo/kafka-devbox) is also required to be running.

 ## Interface